Ishaan28malik/Hacktoberfest-2024/README.md

 ### 40. [KDE e.V.](http://ev.kde.org/)
 KDE e.V. is a registered non-profit organization that represents the KDE community in the legal and financial entities.
-The association supports KDE’s work in cash, hardware, and other donations, and then the use of donations to help the KDE development, but not influence on development.
+The association supports KDEâ€™s work in cash, hardware, and other donations, and then the use of donations to help the KDE development, but not influence on development.

 ### 41. [WildFly (JBoss)](https://wildfly.org)
 WildFly is a Java EE 8 certified application server.
-The word "application server" has been coined in relation to Java Enterprise application; you can think of it as it’s a piece of Java software where your application can be provisioned using the services provided by the application server.
+The word "application server" has been coined in relation to Java Enterprise application; you can think of it as itâ€™s a piece of Java software where your application can be provisioned using the services provided by the application server.
 WildFly simplifies the development of Enterprise applications by providing a list of services out of the box.

 ### 42. [MkDocs](https://www.mkdocs.org/)
 MkDocs is a fast, simple and downright gorgeous static site generator that's geared towards building project documentation.
 A hardware company called Seeed created a Wiki to document all of their boards, and so I created a Wiki page for [TinyCircuits](https://learn.tinycircuits.com/) to document all of our boards too!
 This platform is great for any documentation needs, and I'm looking forward to hopefully creating/contributing a dark mode for it someday.